Wakil Ahmed Muttawakil: Disowned by the Taliban

 The BBC was told by a Taliban spokesman that Muttawakil "does not represent our will".

 In 2003, Muttawakil's location and status was a matter for speculation.
 The BBC reported that he had been released from detention from the United States Bagram Theater Detention Facility.

-The BBC also reports that the US was guarding him, for his own protection, at their base in Kandahar.
-They report that aides to Muttawakil assert that the USA has given Muttawakil two choices:
+The BBC also reported that the US was guarding him, for his own protection, at their base in Kandahar.
+It reported that aides to Muttawakil had asserted that the USA had given Muttawakil two choices:

 join the Karzai government as a spokesman and adviser to the Afghan president; or seek political asylum in a Western country.
 However, the aides said, Muttawakil wanted to take a break from involvement in Afghan politics, and, if he were to seek asylum, he would wish to do so in an Arab country.

 Present

 Muttawakil ran for parliamentary elections in September 2005.

 W.A.
-Muttawakil's brother Maulvi Jalil Ahmed was for six years a Muslim cleric in the city of Quetta, Pakistan.
+Muttawakil's brother Maulvi Jalil Ahmed was for six years a cleric in the city of Quetta, Pakistan.
 He was killed in a shooting incident in Quetta in July 2005.